grokify/vulnerable-jar/README.md

 ### Scan Results

-Security scan results are uploaded as GitHub Actions artifacts in JSON format:
+Security scan results are uploaded as GitHub Actions artifacts with consistent naming:

-- `spotbugs-findsecbugs.json`
+**Pattern:** `{tool}_{format}.{ext}`

+**Files:**
+- `spotbugs-findsecbugs_raw.xml` - Original SpotBugs XML output
+- `spotbugs-findsecbugs_converted.json` - Converted with file/line extraction
-- `semgrep-owasp-top-ten.json`
+- `semgrep-owasp-top-ten.json` - Native Semgrep JSON output
-- `semgrep-security-audit.json`
+- `semgrep-security-audit.json` - Native Semgrep JSON output
-- `semgrep-java.json`
+- `semgrep-java.json` - Native Semgrep JSON output

 Artifacts are retained for 30 days and can be downloaded from the Actions tab.

+**Why conversion?** SpotBugs XML is converted to JSON to extract and structure findings with file paths, line numbers, priority, category, and messages in an easily parseable format.
+Both raw and converted formats are provided.

 ## Building